ErikBergman/relative_word_freq_pracitce/README.md

 * Cleans HTML and input noise using `BeautifulSoup`
 * Trims HTML to a configurable start/end range from `config.json`
-* Tokenizes and lemmatizes Polish words using `spaCy` and **Morfeusz2**
+* Tokenizes and lemmatizes Polish words using **UDPipe**
 * Clusters conjugated forms to their root lemma
 * Compares word frequencies to general Polish usage with `wordfreq`
-* Uses TF-IDF-like logic to surface the most *notably frequent* words
+* Uses Zipf-frequency difference to surface the most *notably frequent* words
-* Outputs a sorted list of lemmas for vocabulary study
+* Outputs a sorted list of lemmas for vocabulary study (stdout)

 ---